Marilou Awiakta

-Marilou Awiakta (born January 24, 1936 in Knoxville, Tennessee) is a poet whose perspective fuses her Cherokee, Scots-Irish, and Appalachian heritage with experiences of growing up in Oak Ridge, Tennessee, on the atomic frontier.
+Marilou Awiakta (born January 24, 1936, in Knoxville, Tennessee) is an American writer known for her poetry and essays about her experiences growing up in Oak Ridge, Tennessee.

-She is internationally known for her poetry and cultural essays.

 Biography and career

 Marilou Awiakta is the seventh generation of her family to grow up in Appalachia, mostly in East Tennessee.
 Since 1730, her family has lived in the mountainous area of the state.

 Awiakta graduated from the University of Tennessee in 1958 receiving a B.A. magna cum laude, in both English and French.
-She worked as a civilian liaison officer and translator for the U.S. Air Force at Laon-Couvron Air Base, France from 1964-1967 where her husband, Dr. Paul Thompson, was based.

-She lives in Memphis, Tennessee, where she has worked in the Arts-In-Schools program and formed poetry workshops in the Women's Prison.
-She was co-founder of the Far Away Cherokee Association which is now the Native American Intertribal Association.

-She has conducted many programs and writers' workshops nationwide, including Tennessee, Virginia, West Virginia, Georgia, Alaska, Massachusetts, Kentucky, New York, and California.